josephjlee/sageworld-catalog/README.md

 # SageWorld

-SageWorld provides an easier way to use sageworld api in rails application. https://www.sageworld.com/
+SageWorld provides an easier way to use sageworld api using ruby. https://www.sageworld.com/

 ## Installation